githubnext/blocks-template/README.md

 <img width="152" alt="Screen Shot 2021-12-03 at 3 02 10 PM" src="https://user-images.githubusercontent.com/8978670/144665673-431e28f9-9e9d-43b3-87f8-1e5d98bed92c.png">

+### Step 4.4: Make sure your repo is public

+We can only detect Blocks in public repos!

-### Step 4.4: Wait for the Marketplace to find your Blocks
+### Step 4.5: Wait for the Marketplace to find your Blocks

 Every hour we search GitHub for new custom Blocks.
 Wait about an hour before you can see your blocks on the [Blocks Marketplace](https://blocks-marketplace.vercel.app/).